MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 [*Mandatory Fix*]

 * If your app supports localization, your app package must include a file with language translations that display based on the Teams language setting.
 The file must conform to the Teams localization schema.
-For more information, see [Teams localization schema](~/concepts/build-and-test/apps-localization.md).
+For more information, see [Teams localization schema](~/concepts/build-and-test/apps-localization.md). [*Mandatory Fix*]

 * App metadata content must be the same in `en-us` and other localization languages. [*Mandatory Fix*]